DonutDaEarth/yolo_limitations_project_sgu/PRESENTATION_SCRIPT.md

 > "Here are three concrete examples:"

-**Image 1: Small Bird Flock**
+**Image 1: Office Desk Scene**

-> "This image contains 8 small birds in the background, each about 200-400 pixels² area.
-YOLO detected 1 bird—the largest one in the foreground.
-Faster R-CNN detected 6 of the 8.
-YOLO missed 7/8 birds, an 87.5% false negative rate."
+> "This office scene contains 5 computer monitors and laptops on a desk with an office chair.
+YOLO detected 2-3 larger objects like the desk and chair.
+Faster R-CNN detected 4-5 objects including smaller monitors and peripherals.
+Small office items like keyboards, mice, or monitor edges are missed by YOLO due to their size being below the 32×32 pixel grid resolution."

-**Image 2: Dense Crowd**
+**Image 2: Kitchen Scene**

-> "This crowded plaza has 12 people: 6 small (distant), 4 medium, 2 large (foreground).
-YOLO detected 4 people—the 2 large and 2 medium.
-It missed all 6 small people.
-Faster R-CNN detected 9 people, including 3 of the small ones.
-YOLO's miss rate: 66.7%."
+> "This kitchen contains multiple appliances: 2 refrigerators, a stove, an oven, and a sink.
+YOLO detected 2-3 large appliances—the main refrigerator and oven.
+Faster R-CNN detected 4-5 appliances including the second smaller fridge and additional kitchen equipment.
+Small kitchen items and distant appliances are systematically missed by YOLO's grid-based approach."

-**Image 3: Table Setting**
+**Image 3: Living Room with Kite**

-> "This table has 15 utensils—forks, knives, spoons—all small objects.
-YOLO detected 2 utensils, the largest ones with highest contrast.
-Faster R-CNN detected 11 utensils.
-YOLO missed 13/15, an 86.7% false negative rate."
+> "This living room shows a person holding a yellow kite, with a wooden cabinet beside them.
+YOLO detected 1-2 large objects—the person and possibly the kite.
+Faster R-CNN detected 2-3 objects—the person, kite, and cabinet.
+Small decorative items or cabinet details are missed by YOLO because multiple objects in close proximity overwhelm individual grid cells."

 ### Real-World Implications (1.5 minutes)